atyaaman/bookReview/README.md

 Data Export and Import: Users have the ability to export their book collections in either CSV or JSON formats.
 Furthermore, they can import data in bulk, streamlining data migration.

+It also has features like :
+- Prioritise data integrity by input validation and comprehensive error handling.
+- Harness Next.js’s versatile features such as Server-Side Rendering (SSR), Static Site Generation (SSG), or Incremental Static Generation (ISG) based on your specific requirements.
+- Utilise Next.js’s adept data fetching mechanisms to manage asynchronous data retrieval.

+- Optimise image loading with Next.js’s built-in Image component, enhancing the overall performance.
+- Consider incorporating the Material UI component library for a consistent and visually appealing interface.
+- To ensure modular and maintainable styling, embrace the power of Styled Components or Emotion

 Challenges: Initially, I lacked knowledge of both Flask and Next.js. then i took approaches like: reading relevant blogs and exploring YouTube tutorials.
 These strategies equipped me with a foundational understanding of the technologies.
 As I embarked on the project, whenever I encountered challenges, I turned to the internet for guidance.